Risk Factors for Gastroesophageal Reflux Disease (GERD)

-- Medications, such as those that treat asthma, high blood pressure, or certain antidepressants.
+- Medications, such as those that treat asthma , high blood pressure , or depression .

-- Hiatal hernia—the top part of the stomach presses up into the chest cavity.
-It can misshape and put abnormal pressure on the stomach.
+- Hiatal hernia —The top part of the stomach presses up into the chest cavity.
+It can change the shape, putting abnormal pressure on the stomach.

 - Conditions that affect the strength of the esophageal muscles, such as scleroderma or certain nervous system disorders.

-- Current use of nasogastric tube—tube passes through the sphincter
+- Current use of nasogastric tube—The tube passes through the LES.

 - Daus Mahnke, MD

 - Updated: 05/20/2015

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.